 If you find yourself ranking significantly below them in certain searches, you can resolve to target those keywords in your future content marketing efforts to help redress the balance.
 You could also use targeted paid search advertising campaigns to ensure your school is visible in certain searches where you lag significantly behind.

 4. Mystery Shop Your Competitor’s Follow-Up Processes

 After a prospect makes an inquiry with one of your competitors, what happens next?
 How diligent are they in following up?
 What channels do they use?
 How persuasive are their admissions team?

 Finding all this out can be a challenge, but it isn’t impossible.
-If you are getting a digital marketing audit from external experts, one novel way of evaluating this is to arrange a ‘mystery shopping’ exercise.
+If you are getting a higher education digital marketing audit from external experts, one novel way of evaluating this is to arrange a ‘mystery shopping’ exercise.
 This is where you have people make inquiries about your competitor’s school and programs online and see what kind of response they get.

 Mystery shopping can be an excellent way to get a firsthand look at the follow-up timeline, channels, and processes that your competitors are using to see how they compare to your own.
 You can see how many contact attempts they make, what touchpoints they use, and what kind of email and SMS content they send prospects.

 In doing so, your team can have a chance to reflect on how much more or less they do when measured against their competition, how efficient their process is, and how engaging their efforts are.
 It could be the first step in transforming your follow-up process for the better.

 5. Evaluate the Social Media Presence of Your Competition